MinaWagdi/UpliftEvaluation_NRA/README.md

 - *Synth1* and *Synth2* : Provided in the repo.

+# Results
-# Following are the results of the benchmark that demonstrate the behavior of several uplift methods when facing NRA bias on the datasets cited above :
+## Following are the results of the benchmark that demonstrate the behavior of several uplift methods when facing NRA bias on the datasets cited above :

 <p float="left">
   <img src="FigsBench/GIT_REPO/Criteo_f2.png" width="310" />